ActiveLogin/ActiveLogin.Authentication/README.md

 We can help you out with:

-- Education and training on
+- Education and training on:
 	- Active Login
 	- Identity Server
 	- Azure AD B2C